ZakariaBensaid/MultiHawkes/README.md

     cmake --build .
    ```

-5. Import the C++ class in Python:
+5. Import the C++ class in Python but don't forget to add the .pyd file in build/Debug next to the python file:
    ```python
    import hawkes